BSc Medical Microbiology: Career Path

 Knowledge and Skills

-A BSc Medical Microbiology program aims to provide students with a comprehensive understanding of the principles of microbiology, immunology, and other related fields, as well as develop their laboratory and research skills.
+A BSc Medical Microbiology program aims to provide students with a comprehensive understanding of the principles of microbiology, immunology, and other related fields and develop their laboratory and research skills.
 The following are some of the knowledge and skills that students may acquire during the program:

 • Microbiology: Students will gain knowledge of the basic principles of microbiology, including the classification, structure, and metabolism of microorganisms.